saurabhgupta11/Weather-App/README.md

 # Weather-App
-​ A web app in which tasks can be added and deleted.It uses the browser’s local storage to store the data.
-The project is made using JavaScript and Bootstrap.
+​ Made a weather app that tells the weather information about the desired location.
+This was made using HTML, CSS, Javascript, AccuWeather API.